License GuideSOC 29-1212

 How to Get a Anesthesiologist License.

-You'll follow a consistent pathway across most states.
-Start with accredited education, then pass either a national or state exam.
+You'll follow a consistent path in most states.
+Start with accredited education, then pass a national or state exam.
 Next comes supervised experience under a licensed professional.
-You'll need to clear a background check before licensure.
-After you're licensed, you'll complete continuing education hours between each renewal period.
-The exact requirements shift by state: hours, degree levels, and experience minimums all differ.
-Check your specific state's board for precise numbers.
+A background check happens before or during this phase.
+Once licensed, you'll complete continuing education before each renewal.
+The exact requirements shift by state: education hours, degree levels, and experience minimums all differ.
+Check your specific state's board for precise timelines and thresholds.

 1